xstaticxgpx/coreutils-in-rust/README.md

 - Pre-allocation given a Sized `Vec<u8>` for buffer has some interesting impacts on runtime performance

-  Even when that vector is immediately cleared on runtime the behavior between _initially empty_ vs. _initially Sized_ vector is noticeable
+  Even when that vector is immediately cleared on runtime the behavior between _initially empty_ vs. _initially Sized_ vector is noticeable.
+  Alternatively `Vec.with_capacity` works too.

 ### Known Bugs